 Marketers study the market to determine demand for a new product, and identify target markets so products can be marketed more effectively to the right type of customers.

 One of the most common mistakes made by first-time entrepreneurs is that they assume their product or service will appeal to everybody, but that’s never the case.
 There will always be customer types and demographics that your offering will appeal to more than others, and focusing your attention on appealing to these people is always the most cost-effective way to find success.

 The trick is accurately identifying your target markets through the use of surveys, focus groups and other common market research methods.

 As you’ll see with SWOT analysis (below), identifying threats is an important part of marketing, and threats don’t usually come any bigger than in the form of competitors.

 If you research them to find out their strengths and weaknesses, you can use that information to attack them in the right places with an optimised offering or special offer, and defend your weaknesses better by improving in their areas of strength.

 Common methods of competitor research include online research and mystery shopping.

-SWOT analysis is the study of a product or business’s Strengths, Weaknesses, Opportunities and Threats.
-It’s a commonly used strategic tool as well as a product-focused marketing tool that can help you form your marketing objectives.
+It’s a commonly used strategic tool, as well as a product-focused marketing tool that can help you form your marketing objectives.